 A smart speaker is easy to use and can be a handy way to play music or get quick answers to everyday questions – although chatting with an inanimate object might feel a bit odd at first.

-If you've got a query - for example, about the weather or travel conditions - you can simply ask your smart speaker, rather than reaching for your phone or searching online.
+If you've got a query – for example, about the weather or travel conditions – you can simply ask your smart speaker, rather than reaching for your phone.

 You can even use it to set timers for things like baking.

-Smart speakers also let you tune into music, whether that’s through a streaming service such as Spotify or a radio station.
+Smart speakers also let you stream music through services such as Spotify or tune into radio stations.
 Just be aware that accessing certain stations can be fiddly, as some require quite specific voice commands.
 Read our helpful guide on Alexa and Alexa+ for more tips.

 Popular models include Alexa, Siri and Google Assistant.